 Be sure you use the proper cover letter format to make your cover letter readable and professional.

-Acting Cover Letter (Text Format)
+Acting Cover Letter Template (Text Format)

 [Today’s Date]